duynguyendn1998/django-demo/readme.md

 ```
 > **Note**: It is possible to use multiple databases for a project, which can be found **[here](https://docs.djangoproject.com/en/3.2/topics/db/multi-db/).**

-# 4.Admin interface
+# 4. Admin interface
+> One of the most powerful parts of Django is the automatic admin interface.
 It reads metadata from your models to provide a quick, model-centric interface where trusted users can manage content on your site.
+The admin’s recommended use is limited to an organization’s internal management tool.
+It’s not intended for building your entire front end around.

 #### Add Django Admin into the project
 The admin is enabled in the default project template used by startproject.